Download Prospectus

 T: 020 3833 3892

-With over 30 years’ experience in local government and the independent sector, she has worked as a manager as well as an independent management consultant and trainer.
+With over 35 years of experience in Higher education, local government and the independent sector, she has worked as a manager as well as management consultant and a trainer.

-Winsome’s has specialised in local government and charity finance, equality, diversity inclusion as well as team, personal and management development.
-She has worked on significant community development initiatives such as the regeneration of Marsh Farm in Luton and White City Estate.
-For the last 20 years she has also worked in higher and further education settings, lecturing at both undergraduates and postgraduate levels.
+Winsome has specialised in local government and charity finance, equality, diversity inclusion as well as team, personal, and management development.
+She has worked on significant community development initiatives such as regeneration of Marsh Farm in Luton and White City Estate in London.
+For the last 25 years she has worked in higher and further education settings, lecturing at both undergraduate and postgraduate levels.

 Yas Kojouri